bossiemanuele/bossiemanuele.github.io/_pages/about.md

       <div class="news-date">April 2025</div>
       <img src="https://via.placeholder.com/60" alt="News icon" class="news-image">
       <div class="news-text">
-        I gave a talk at NCUR 2025.
+        I gave a talk at <b>NCUR 2025</b>.
 It has been an amazing opportunity to network with some of the brightest minds around the country.
 Thanks to Embry-Riddle URI!
       </div>
     </div>